What are the ethical issues in simplifying information? And what legitimacy does Easy Read have in adapting language for accessibility?

 It seems Easy Read writing is an ‘off the peg’ rather than ‘made to measure’ solution to accessible information for people with disabilities.
 Writing techniques were developed ‘without us’, and without robust contemporary language and reading disability research.

 In 1996 the UK Government published an ‘Informability Manual’ to help the private and public sectors reach a ‘wider spectrum of people’.
 That spectrum included people with ‘low literacy’ and ‘disability’.
 Under the heading ‘general audiences’, it also included ‘everyone’.

 In 2001 ‘Valuing People’ introduced a person-centred approach for people with learning disabilities, and the involvement of people with learning disabilities subsequently became a fundamental principle in the creation and testing of accessible information.

 A narrower target audience

-Yet there are numerous causes of language difficulties and disabilities, including aphasia, autism, dementia, head injury, neurological diseases and hearing impairment.
+Yet there are numerous causes of language and communication disabilities, including aphasia, autism, dementia, head injury, neurological diseases and hearing impairment.
 There are also many people who have mild, undiagnosed, unrecognised or fluctuating language and cognitive needs, which impact on their understanding.